florinpop17/app-ideas/Projects/Notes-App.md

 -   [ ] User can create and edit a note in Markdown format.
 On save it will convert Markdown to HTML
 -   [ ] User can see the date when he created the note

-## Trello Board

-You can track your progress by cloning this [Trello Board](https://trello.com/b/qvmDjoP3/notes-app)

 ## Useful links and resources

 -   [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage)